biojs/generator-biojs-webcomponents/DEV_DOCS.md

     });
 ```

 This defines the project directory argument which is entered when the generator is run.
-The string value stored in the `desc` above is shown when user runs the command `yo @biojs/biojs-webcomponents --help`.
+The string value stored in the `desc` above is shown when user runs the command `yo biojs-webcomponents --help`.
 Each argument should have a desc field so that yeoman can provide help when user asks.

 The methods listed after the `constructor` are default methods provided by yeoman which are executed in the order they are written which is -
 ### 1. initializing()